luyadev/luya/docs/guide/app-admin-module-jwt-spa.md

     public $modelClass = 'app\modules\myapimodule\models\User';

     /**
-     * Make user login and return the user with the fresh generated jwt token which is stored in the user.
+     * Make user login and return the user with the fresh generated JWT token which is stored in the user.
      *
      * > No authentification needed.
      */